IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Hoppers will no longer insert hearts/stars and their holiday varients (also bubble pickups) into chests, they will instead dump them on the ground near the chest they would have gone into; should have did this sooner

--Fixed Main Sequence Staff killing town NPCs (I think this was intentional as a downside when I 1st coded it... but yeah, too trollish)
+-Fixed Main Sequence Staff killing town NPCs (I think this was intentional as a downside when I 1st coded it... but yeah, too trollish), also does only 10% against enemies with shared life

 -Fixed VibraniumMask giving far too little melee Apoco chance